ronilaukkarinen/md-wysiwyg-editor/docs/bugs-and-to-do.md

 ## Unsorted

 * Markdown front matter fix works for default use case (MD, YAML) but need to test other use cases (e.g., HTML, TOML, etc.).
 * Markdown front matter is hidden while editing... make it show in markdown editing view.
+EasyMDE might not like this though...
   * Maybe also in WYSIWYG editing view... display in a code block?
 (If possible with TinyMCE...)
 * HTML-to-markdown with Turndown needs to ignore Liquid code... will break Liquid code if markdown parser happens to modify it.
   * Previously markdown-it autolink was breaking Liquid code in markdown but disabled autolink and this fixed that issue.